StackExchange/StackExchange.Redis/docs/Configuration.md

 - HeartbeatInterval - Default: `1000ms`
   - Allows running the heartbeat more often which importantly includes timeout evaluation for async commands.
 For example if you have a 50ms async command timeout, we're only actually checking it during the heartbeat (once per second by default), so it's possible 50-1050ms pass _before we notice it timed out_.
 If you want more fidelity in that check and to observe that a server failed faster, you can lower this to run the heartbeat more often to achieve that.
   - **Note: heartbeats are not free and that's why the default is 1 second.
 There is additional overhead to running this more often simply because it does some work each time it fires.**
+- LibraryName - Default: `SE.Redis` (unless a `DefaultOptionsProvider` specifies otherwise)
+  - The library name to use with `CLIENT SETINFO` when setting the library name/version on the connection

 Tokens in the configuration string are comma-separated; any without an `=` sign are assumed to be redis server endpoints.
 Endpoints without an explicit port will use 6379 if ssl is not enabled, and 6380 if ssl is enabled.
 Tokens starting with `$` are taken to represent command maps, for example: `$config=cfg`.